nVentis/hep-workflows/README.md

 Tasks and workflows may depend on each other.
 If a task/workflow has an `output()` method, it can be used to define _targets_.
 Only once all targets exist, a task is only considered done.
 If a task `B` depends on a task `A` which provides targets, `B` can use them as inputs.

+### Runtime escalation / multiplier

+All workflow tasks (subclasses of `BaseWorkflowTask`) accept two parameters controlling the wall time requested for their HTCondor jobs:

+- `--runtime-escalation`: opt-in flag (default: off).
+When set, a job killed for exceeding its reserved runtime is granted progressively more wall time on each retry, capped after a few attempts.
+Disabled by default, so retries keep requesting the batch-system default runtime.
+- `--runtime-multiplier=<factor>`: scales the requested runtime of every submitted job by `<factor>` (default: `1.0`), applying from the very first attempt regardless of `--runtime-escalation`.
+Useful to re-run a tag whose jobs previously timed out with more head room, e.g. `--runtime-multiplier=2`.

 ### WhizardEventGeneration

 This workflow runs event generation using the Whizard version provided by your key4hep version.
 It sources an `env_script` (defaults to `$ANALYSIS_PATH/setup.sh`), then copies the `TEMPLATE_DIR` directory (defaults to `resources/whizard_template`) to `$DATA_PATH/<task_name>/<tag>/<outputBasename()>` directory.